Custody

 - The relationship between the child and each parent

-- Each parent's ability to care for and provide emotional stability for the child
+- Each parent’s ability to provide care and emotional stability

 - The mental and physical health of both parents

-- The child's wishes if the child is of sufficient age and maturity
+- The child’s wishes if the child is mature enough